-As discussed in Note 4 to the consolidated financial statements, the inventories reserve balance as of March 25, 2023 is \$1,875 thousand, which includes the reserve for slow-moving finished goods inventories.
-As discussed in Note 2(e), inventories are valued at the lower of average cost or net realizable value, which is the estimated selling price in the ordinary course of business.
+As discussed in Note 4 to the consolidated financial statements, the inventories reserve balance as of March 30, 2024 is \$2,196 thousands, which includes the reserve for slow-moving finished goods inventories.
+As discussed in Note 2(e), inventories are stated at the lower of average cost and net realizable value, which is the estimated selling price in the ordinary course of business.
 The reserve for slow-moving finished goods inventories is equal to the difference between the cost of inventories and the estimated selling prices, resulting in the expected gross margin.
-There is estimation uncertainty in relation to the identification of slow-moving finished goods inventories which are based on certain criteria established by the Company.
-The criteria includes operational decisions by management to discontinue ordering the inventories based on sales trends, market conditions, and the aging of the inventories.
+There is estimation uncertainty in relation to the identification of slow-moving finished goods inventories which are based on certain criteria established by the Company's management.
+The criteria includes consideration of operational decisions by Management to discontinue ordering the inventory based on sales trends, market conditions, and the aging of the inventories.
 Estimation uncertainty also exists in determining the expected selling prices and associated gross margins through normal sales channels, which are based on assumptions about future demand and market conditions for those slow-moving inventories.

 We identified the evaluation of the reserve for slow-moving finished goods inventories as a critical audit matter.
-A higher degree of auditor judgment and increased audit effort was required to evaluate the identification of the slow-moving finished goods inventories based on the Company's established criteria, and the expected selling prices for those slow-moving finished goods inventories.
+A higher degree of auditor judgement and increased audit effort was required to evaluate the identification of the slow-moving finished goods inventories based on the Company's established criteria, and the expected selling prices for those slow-moving finished goods inventories.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the slow-moving inventory reserve, including the control related to the identification of the slow- moving finished goods inventories based on the Company's established criteria.
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the slow-moving inventory reserve, including the control related to the identification of the slow-moving finished goods inventories based on the Company's established criteria and the estimated reserve percentage.
 We evaluated the criteria used by the Company to identify slow-moving finished goods inventories by considering the aging of finished goods inventories on-hand, historic inventory turnover, historic sales trends and historic gross margin analysis.
 We evaluated the Company's criteria and assumptions used in the reserve for slow-moving finished goods inventories by analyzing the reserve trends, movements of the specific inventory status year-over-year and business plans, and the impact of changes on the reserve.
 We compared the estimated selling price and the associated gross margins utilized in the prior year to the actual gross margins in the current year to evaluate the Company's ability to accurately estimate the reserve.
 We developed an expectation of the slow-moving reserve using historic inventory activity and gross margin rates and compared our expectation to the amount recorded by the Company.
-We compared the reserve balances at year-end to sales and gross margins subsequent to year-end.
+We assessed the sufficiency of the reserves at year-end by analyzing sales and gross margins subsequent to year-end.